-where $p_{T_2}$ is the single spin dephasing rate.
-For large $N$, this result is essentially independent of $N$ (after weighing with the number of spins); therefore, the effect of $T_2$ processes on such a collective $\ket{W}$ state does not get enhanced by system size and in fact, is only slightly worse than for a single spin, i.e., it can be expressed in terms of an effective dephasing time $T_2^\mathrm{eff}$.
+where $p_{T_2}$ is the single spin decoherence rate.
+For large $N$, this result is essentially independent of $N$ (after weighing with the number of spins); therefore, the effect of $T_2$ processes on such a collective $\ket{W}$ state does not get enhanced by system size and in fact, is only slightly worse than for a single spin, i.e., it can be expressed in terms of an effective coherence time $T_2^\mathrm{eff}$.

-Second, we consider the decoherence arising from phonon-induced spin depolarization processes ($T_1$).
+Second, we consider the errors arising from phonon-induced spin relaxation processes ($T_1$).
 Here, we must distinguish between processes which flip an ensemble spin from $m_s = 1$ to $m_s=0$, and the reverse.
 This asymmetry can easily be seen by noting that the $\ket{W}$ state has only one spin in $m_s=1$, while all other spins are in $m_s=0$.
 We denote the error probability associated with these two events as $p_{T_1}^{1\to 0}$ and $p_{T_1}^{0\to 1}$, respectively.
 For $p_{T_1}^{1\to 0}$, the state $\ket{0}$ with all ensemble spins in $m_s=0$ is not affected at all, while the probability to flip from the $\ket{W}$ state into $\ket{0}$ is given by